-Project Search is the first internship programme for adults over 25 with learning disabilities in the UK and is being operated in partnership with Clwyd Alyn Housing Association as the host business.
-7 interns are currently participating in the over 25's programme and are currently undertaking their first of three work placements ('rotations') which commenced in September.
+Project SEARCH is the first internship programme for adults over 25 with learning disabilities in the UK and is being operated in partnership with Clwyd Alyn Housing Association as the host business.
+Seven interns are currently participating in the over 25's programme and are undertaking their first of three work placements ('rotations') which commenced in September.